 By Jasmin Suknanan, Stony Brook University

 Congratulations, internship-hunting season is almost over and you’re this close to survival.

 Summer internships are life-changing, resume-boosting, network-building opportunities to gain practical, hands-on experience in your desired field.
-Competition is fierce, more fierce than you might imagine.
-Although the end of the semester and the arrival of hot weather usually signals the start of Netflix-and-chill-at-home season, 97 percent of employers offer summer internships, according to Forbes, and you can bet your one month free trial that there are students looking to work their way into these companies, albeit just for three months.
+Competition is fierce, more fierce than you might imagine, and in the epic struggle to beat out other applicants for spots, some students will even turn to resources like internship resume guides to make sure nothing is left to chance.
+Still, although the end of the semester and the arrival of hot weather usually signals the start of Netflix-and-chill-at-home season, 97 percent of employers offer summer internships, according to Forbes, and you can bet your one month free trial that there are students looking to work their way into these companies, albeit just for three months.

 Researching positions, applying to the ones that stood out and going through the interview process was stressful enough, but making a decision on which company to work for is honestly just as hard.
 You could find yourself stuck between acceptances for a variety of reasons, including the fact that you simply cast a wide net when sending out applications.
 By the way, if you only applied to four or five positions, you’re not casting your net wide enough.

 If you’re one of the lucky few to receive not one, not two, but multiple summer internship offers and you don’t know which one to accept, here are five things to consider.

 1. Is the internship paid?

 I’m going to talk about this one first, because it’s always the number one concern of prospective interns everywhere.
 It’s okay to admit it.
 College students love the idea of making a little extra spending money.
 So, naturally, the promise of getting paid to gain experience in one’s desired field is an offer that not too many people — if any at all — can refuse.